marph91/jimmy/docs/formats/synology_note_station.md

-This page describes how to import notes from Synology Note Station to Joplin.
+This page describes how to import notes from Synology Note Station to markdown.

 ## General Information